 Romans chapter 6, and let’s turn in our Bibles back to that chapter and see if we can’t finish our study of this great chapter, at least for this series.
-And hopefully we’ll pursue a personal study for many years yet to come.
+And, hopefully, we’ll pursue a personal study for many years yet to come.
 Now, we’re looking at Romans 6:15-23.
 Let me read it to you.

 “What then?
-Shall we sin because we are not under the law but under grace?
-God forbid.
-Know ye not that to whom ye yield yourselves servants to obey, his servants ye are whom ye obey; whether of sin unto death, or of obedience unto righteousness?
-But God be thanked, that whereas you were the servants of sin, ye have obeyed from the heart that form of doctrine to which you were delivered.
+Shall we sin, because we are not under the law, but under grace?
+God forbid!
+Know ye not, that to whom ye yield yourselves servants to obey, his servants ye are to whom ye obey; whether of sin unto death, or of obedience unto righteousness?
+But God be thanked, that whereas ye were the servants of sin, ye have obeyed from the heart that form of doctrine to which you were delivered.
 Being then made free from sin, ye became the servants of righteousness.
-I speak after the manner of men because of the infirmity of your flesh: for as ye have yielded your members servants to uncleanness and to iniquity unto iniquity; even so now yield your members servants to righteousness unto holiness.

-“For when ye were the servants of sin, ye were free from righteousness.
-What fruit had ye then in those things of which ye are now ashamed?
-For the end of those things is death.
+“I speak after the manner of men because of the infirmity of your flesh: for as ye have yielded your members servants to uncleanness and to iniquity unto iniquity; even so now yield your members servants to righteousness unto holiness.
+For when ye were the servants of sin, ye were free from righteousness.
+What fruit had ye then in those things of which ye are now ashamed? for the end of those things is death.
 But now being made free from sin, and become servants to God, ye have your fruit unto holiness, and the end everlasting life.
 For the wages of sin is death; but the gift of God is eternal life through Jesus Christ our Lord.”

 In the first three chapters of Paul’s epistle to the Romans, he presented the utter sinfulness of sin.
 He painted a picture that’s horrifying, to put it mildly.
 And men must understand their sin.
 They must understand the sinfulness of sin, else they will never be able to understand God’s forgiving grace.
 Now, when one becomes a Christian, the power of sin is broken.
 Sin’s tyranny is ended.
-And we’ve been seeing that here in the 6th chapter of Romans.
+And we’ve been seeing that here in the sixth chapter of Romans.
 When Paul presents the great doctrine of justification by faith in chapters 3 and 4, he then launches into an explanation of its results in chapters 5, 6, 7 and 8.

 One of those results is the breaking of the power of sin, the breaking of the tyranny of sin, the breaking of the bondage of sin.
 When you become a Christian, sin’s bondage is broken.
 And that’s why we see twice in this passage the statement “free from sin.”
-Free from sin.
+“Free from sin.”
 The good news there in verse 18 and there in verse 22 is that we’ve been made free from sin.
 Now, the only way that has any meaning to us is to know what it was to be a slave to sin, which he spoke of in verse 17 and again in verse 20.

 Let me just remind you.
 Sin, of course, is the most devastating, the most debilitating, the most degenerating power that ever entered into the human stream.
 It kills everyone and, ultimately, except by the intervening grace of God, would send everyone to an eternal hell.
-The Bible calls it “the accursed thing,” Joshua 7:13.
+The Bible calls it “the accursed thing” (Joshua 7:13).
 It is compared in Scripture to the venom of snakes and the stench of death.
 It is defined for us in 1 John 3:4 as “transgression of God’s law.”
 Now, the Scripture characterizes sin in many ways.
-And I don’t want to go back over some of the ground we’ve covered, but just as a reminder, let me state a few of the ways in which the Bible describes sin.
+And I don’t want to go back over some of the ground we’ve covered.
+But just as a reminder, let me state a few of the ways in which the Bible describes sin.

 First of all, it says sin is defiling.
 It is a pollution of the soul.
-You might see it as this: It is to the soul what rust is to gold.
+You might see it as this.
+It is to the soul what rust is to gold.
 It is to the soul what scars are to a beautiful face.
 It is to the soul what a stain is to silk, what smog is to an azure sky.
 It is a pollution.
 It makes the soul black with guilt.
 It is a bloody cloth in Isaiah 30.
 It is sores from a deadly plague in 1 Kings chapter 8.
 It is filthy garments in Zechariah chapter 3.
 And even God, according to Zechariah 11:8, loathes the sinner.
-Paul calls it in 2 Corinthians 7:1 “filthiness of the flesh and spirit.”
+Paul calls it, in 2 Corinthians 7:1, “filthiness of the flesh and spirit.”
 So, sin is defiling.

 Secondly, the Bible tells us that sin is rebellion.
 It tramples God’s Word.
 It rebels against God’s law.
 Sin is, as one man said, “God’s would-be murderer.”
 If sin had its way, it would eliminate God.
 God would cease to be if the sinner had his choice.